 Safety data sheets list out any details regarding the handling, transport, and storage of hazardous chemicals.
 Previously known as MSDS, the updated regulation must now be kept and distributed in a user-friendly, listicle format.
 SDSs should include information like the chemical manufacturer, distributor, or importer of the chemical.

-Ensuring employees are trained to read and understand SDS can keep your workforce safe and help you avoid non-compliance.
+Ensuring employees are trained to read and understand SDS can keep your workforce safe and avoid non-compliance.
 Employers are also required to provide easy access to SDSs for their employees.
 Within the 16-section Safety Data Sheets standard, there is mandatory and non-mandatory information to include.
-Here’s a wrap-up of each safety data sheet requirement under the Hazard Communication Standard.
+Here’s a wrap up of each SDS requirement under the Hazard Communication Standard.

 Mandatory safety data sheet requirements

 The requirements for safety data sheets include quite a few mandatory sections.
 Below, I list each required section and what it entails.

 The identification section contains all the basic information regarding the chemical.
 This includes the product identifier, contact information of the manufacturer, or importer, uses and recommendations when using the product and any restrictions there may be regarding the chemical.

 This section is different from identification because it focuses on the hazards involved when using or handling the product.
 The required information includes hazard classifications and statements, pictograms or signal words, a description of any hazards not classified, or mixtures that contain unknown toxicity.

 There are 9 different pictograms that could be used on SDS.
 Here’s a list of the different hazard symbols:

 - Gas cylinder